santoslab/ksu-cis-501-web/src/main/rst/source/01-tooling/index.rst

 We will be using
-`Visual Studio Git integration <http://msdn.microsoft.com/en-us/library/hh850437.aspx>`__ with a very simple and specific Git workflow to sync your private repository with the instructor's GitHub repository; in-class exercise and assignment submissions will be done by simply committing/pushing your work to your private repository.
+`Visual Studio Git integration <http://msdn.microsoft.com/en-us/library/hh850437.aspx>`__ with a very simple and specific Git workflow (see below);
+in-class exercise and assignment submissions will be done by simply committing/pushing your work to your private repository.

 Git/GitHub Workflow
 ===================